CZ-NIC/respdiff/doc/diffsum.rst

 - *target disagreements* refers to cases, when there's a difference between the answer from ``target`` server and the others server, and the other servers agree on the answer (there is no difference between them).
-  These are the most interesting cases that are analysed further.
+  These are the most interesting cases that are analyzed further.
-- *manually ignored* is the number of queries which were ommitted from the report by using `--without-ref-failing` or `--without-ref-unstable` along with a reference statistics file
+- *manually ignored* is the number of queries which were omitted from the report by using `--without-ref-failing` or `--without-ref-unstable` along with a reference statistics file